 The official Shaquille O'Neal rookie cards finally arrived in the 1992-93 products that released later in the season.
 It is important to note that his rookies are exclusively found in the Series 2 (High Series) boxes for each brand.
-Part of the junk wax era of collecting, all are available in large numbers.
-Collectors can find a total of seven cards that meet the rookie designation.
-However, other early cards, including some of the most valuable 1992-93 cards for Shaq, still remain notable.
+Part of the "junk wax era" of collecting, all are available in large numbers.
+Collectors can find a total of seven cards that meet the standard rookie designation.
+However, other early cards, including some of the most valuable 1992-93 cards for Shaq, are covered, as well.
 These various options, including his Beam Team insert, are documented below the official rookie card guide.

 For more of his noteworthy cardboard options, view our guide to the top Shaquille O'Neal cards.